About the program

 Join the solar batteries mailing list

-• The solar battery system’s usable capacity will be used to calculate the number of STCs it will be eligible for STCs can only be claimed for the first 50 kWh of usable capacity.
+• The solar battery's usable capacity will be used to calculate the number of STCs it will be eligible for.
+STCs can only be claimed for the first 50 kWh of usable capacity.

 • The solar battery will need to be installed with a new or existing solar photovoltaic (PV) system.

-See the full proposed eligibility requirements on the department’s website.
+See the full eligibility requirements on the Department of Climate Change, Energy, the Environment and Water (DCCEEW) website.

 Check your eligibility